 Sunday 16 April 2023

-Why you're doing such a good job with a Makkelijke Moestuin, you prevent and clean up loads of garbage, and give children something wonderful.
+Why a Makkelijke Moestuin is such a good thing: it helps prevent and clear up loads of rubbish, while giving children something wonderful.

 Jelmer and Abel next to a MM-Hero table planter.

-Look: Jelmer and his son at an MM-Hero table planter.
-That garden box is made of recycled plastic and stainless steel, and therefore so strong that it will still be there when Abel grows up.
+Look: Jelmer and his son by an MM-Hero table planter.
+This raised bed is made from recycled plastic and stainless steel, making it so strong that it will still be there when Abel grows up.

 Jelmer's garden - just created

-I get those questions quite often.
-Won't the plastic harm your plants?
-Doesn't it rub off, or leak weird substances into the water or the mix?
-That sort of things.
-And plastic already causes enough problems, so why use even more?
+I often get asked whether the plastic could harm your plants.
+Can anything rub off or leach strange substances into the water or MM-mix?
+That sort of thing.
+Plastic already causes enough problems, so why use even more?

-I can understand that, because when you think of a vegetable garden you think of nature, and plastic doesn't belong there.
-You grow your own crops to harvest healthy vegetables: full of valuable vitamins and minerals.
-Without all that junk and nasty stuff you often hear about:
+I understand the concern.
+A vegetable garden makes you think of nature, and plastic doesn't immediately seem to belong there.
+After all, you grow your own crops to harvest healthy vegetables, full of valuable vitamins and minerals and without all the rubbish and nasty substances you hear so much about:

 This kind of plastic does not make you happy